cn0047/stash/ed/docker/README.md

 docker-machine ip

-# information about all the containers
+# information about all the containers (list containers)
 docker ps -a

 # top